LaurentRDC/personal-website/static/about.md

 ## Currently
 I am a PhD candidate in the [Physics department](http://www.physics.mcgill.ca) at McGill University.
 I work in a small team led by Bradley J. Siwick at the forefront of ultrafast condensed matter physics.
-Our main tool is an RF-compressed ultrafast electron diffractometer.
+Our main tool is a RF-compressed ultrafast electron diffractometer.
 You can learn more about our team on our [group website](http://www.physics.mcgill.ca/siwicklab/index.html)

 ## Education